reserve-protocol/protocol/docs/system-design.md

 Design intentions:

 - The PAUSER role should be assigned to an address that is able to act quickly in response to off-chain events, such as a Chainlink feed failing.
 It is acceptable for there to be false positives, since redemption remains enabled.
-- The FREEZE_STARTER role should be assigned to an address that might reasonably be expected to be the first to detect a bug in the code.
-If a bug is detected, a freeze can be triggered which will automatically expire if it is not renewed by FREEZE_EXTENDER.
+- The SHORT_FREEZER role should be assigned to an address that might reasonably be expected to be the first to detect a bug in the code.
+If a bug is detected, a freeze can be triggered which will automatically expire if it is not renewed by LONG_FREEZER.
 The OWNER (governance) may also step in and unfreeze at anytime.
-It's important that the FREEZE_STARTER is assigned to an address that can be expected to produce few-to-zero false positives, as compromising on redemption should be strongly avoided.
+It's important that the SHORT_FREEZER is assigned to an address that can be expected to produce few-to-zero false positives, as compromising on redemption should be strongly avoided.
-- The FREEZE_EXTENDER role can eventually be assigned to a different address, or perhaps renounced, once there is confidence in the ability of governance to act (honestly + aligned) within a fixed time window.
+- The LONG_FREEZER role can eventually be assigned to a different address, or perhaps renounced, once there is confidence in the ability of governance to act (honestly + aligned) within a fixed time window.